cogitosys/python-defuse-the-bomb/README.md

 * Learn how to inspect python program state from gdb
 * Change program state from within gdb

+# Acknowledgements

+This exercise is based off the binary bomb lab from CMU (obviously adapted to Python).

 # License

 MIT